 Mad cow disease (bovine spongiform encephalopathy, or BSE) is a degenerative, usually fatal disease that affects the central nervous system of cattle, sheep, and goats.
 While humans cannot get mad cow disease, in rare cases they may get a human form called variant Creutzfeldt-Jakob disease (vCJD) if they eat nerve tissue (the brain and spinal cord) of cattle infected with mad cow disease.

 No one is sure what causes mad cow disease.
-One theory is that the disease is caused by a change in the shape of some of the proteins found in animal cells.
-This change may be caused by other abnormal proteins called prions.
-In affected cows, the abnormal proteins (prions) are found in the brain, spinal cord, and small intestine.
-Another theory is that mad cow disease is caused by a virus that causes the proteins to change and become abnormal (prions).
+Experts believe that the disease may be caused by infectious proteins called prions.
+In affected cows, these abnormal proteins are found in the brain, spinal cord, and small intestine.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org